ericwoud/buildR64ubuntu/README.md

 After this, you are on your own.
 It is supposed to be a minimal installation of Ubuntu.

-When you need to build in-tree/out-of-tree kernel modules, first execute the following on the R64:
+When you need to build a kernel on the R64 or build in-tree/out-of-tree kernel modules, first execute the following on the R64:

 ```
 ./build.sh -akp